 The Investment Manager and Board periodically review opportunities to enhance shareholder value through optimising the debt structure within investee companies.
-The Investment Manager has recently renegotiated the terms of one investee company's senior loan, creating significant additional cash-flow, and the refinancing of three further investee company senior loans which again is expected to enhance cash-flow to the Company.
+Set out in the Chairman's Statement, during the current financial year the Investment Manager has recently refinanced one investee company's senior loan which is expected to enhance cash-flow to the Company and is in the process of renegotiating the debt for more favourable terms on three further investments.